PseudoCoffee/CryptoPriceAPI/README.md

 # CryptoPriceAPI
 A small API to fetch and cache prices of cryptocurrency.

-API checks first checks if the price is not already cached into a PostgreSQL database hosted in a different container.
+API checks first checks if the price is not already cached into a PostgreSQL database hosted in a container.

+Doccumentation availabe with Swagger at <span>http</span>://localhost:`port`/swagger/index.html

 Websites currently used to fetch prices
 - Bitfinex (example: https://api-pub.bitfinex.com/v2/candles/trade:1h:tBTCUSD/hist?start=1672531200000&end=1672534800000&limit=1)